Choosing a gym membership for the New Year

 Before you start: know what you want to achieve

 Are you a bit overweight and looking to lose a bit of the excess around your body, or are you moderately active and wanting to train for a specific purpose or event later in the year?
 Being clear with what you expect to achieve can really help you shape your expectations of what your gym visits should be for.
-If you’re aiming to run a marathon, a weightlifting focused gym isn’t going to be as efficient to you as it would be a bodybuilder.
+If you’re aiming to run a marathon, weightlifting focused gym isn’t going to be as efficient to you as it would be a bodybuilder.

-As well your goals, you should also keep in mind things like cost, frequency and access.
+As well as your goals, you should also keep in mind things like cost, frequency, and access.
 You don’t want to be paying through the roof for a stylish gym if all you’re doing is running on a treadmill, and you don’t want to sign up to a gym only to find that it’s operating hours don’t work at all with your work and personal commitments.
 If it helps, write a list of what you need and what you want before you go visiting gyms.

 LCSD government gym membership

 For those of you holding Hong Kong ID cards, you’ll have the ability to access the LCSD government provided fitness rooms.
-These are by far the cheapest options available for those wanting to join a gym, the normal rate costing $14 per session or $180 for a monthly access to the fitness rooms.
+These are by far the cheapest options available for those wanting to join a gym, the normal rate costing $14 per session or $180 for monthly access to the fitness rooms.
 There’s unlikely to be a better deal available in Hong Kong, but the process for signing up can be a bit involved.

 Enrollment requires that you book into a 3-hour Briefing on Proper Ways to Use Fitness Equipment course that is generally in high demand.
 You can sign up online and it pays to be quick as spots fill fast.
-Anecdotally, some gym goers have claimed that you can turn up to a course unregistered and fill any spots left unattended by people that don’t show.
+Anecdotally, some gym-goers have claimed that you can turn up to a course unregistered and fill any spots left unattended by people that don’t show.
 There are more than 70 gyms around Hong Kong, so finding one shouldn’t be a problem.